Ever wonder how you’re supposed to juggle everything in your head? How do you prioritize the rules to know for the bar exam?

 1) Issues and rules that have appeared in past exams, including main issues, sub-issues, defenses

-Issues that have been tested tend to be tested again.
-The more they’ve been tested, the more likely they’ll show up in the future.
-The corresponding rules are tested too of course.
+Issues and rules that have been tested a lot tend to be tested again.
+The more they’ve been tested, the more important they are.

-Learn these by solving problems from the past and studying the answers.
+Learn the important issues and rules by solving problems from the past and studying the answers.

 - Find a collection of past essays and PTs here (for the California and Uniform Bar Exams).

-- Find real MBE questions from Emanuel’s Strategies & Tactics for the MBE, AdaptiBar, or UWorld (in order of increasing cost).
+- Find real MBE questions from sources such as Emanuel’s Strategies & Tactics for the MBE or AdaptiBar.

 - Here are the biggest (highly tested) areas on the MBE.

-Practicing will be productive because it will reveal what you don’t know.
+Seeing real problems will be productive because it will reveal what you know and don’t know.
 It’s like getting on the scale to measure yourself.
 THEN you can review and fill in the gaps.

 The essay and MBE questions you go through now will become familiar fact patterns you might see again on the exam.
 Practicing and self-critiquing your work help you accomplish everything you seek: